aeldidi/albumart.digital-api/README.md

 License
 -------

-Everything in this repo is in the public domain.
+The code is licensed as 0BSD, meaning everything in this repo can be used for any purpose without needing to give credit.
 See `LICENSE` for more information.